GadgetGirlCodes/FENDArcadeGameProject/README.md

 ## Attribution

-Thank you to Mathher Cranford for the well written walk-through.
+Thank you to Matthew Cranford for the well written walk-through.
 Without it, I wouldn't have understood where to get started on this project.

 Matt's walk-through can be found here: https://matthewcranford.com/arcade-game-walkthrough-part-1-starter-code-breakdown/